-We would like to thank the patients, their parents and technicians for their participation in this study.
-This research was supported by National Natural Science Foundation (No. 61601361), Natural Science Foundation of Shaanxi Province in China (2017JM6013), the Shaanxi Key Laboratory of Complex System Control and Intelligent Information Processing (Contract No. SKL2017CP07), Xi'an University of Technology, and the NIH grants (J. Stephen and T. Zhang - P20AA017068, NCRR P20RR021938, NIGMS P20GM103472, 1P50AA022534).
+We would like to thank the patients, their parents, and technicians for their participation in this study.
+This research was supported by the National Natural Science Foundation (Grant No. 61601361), the Natural Science Foundation of Shaanxi Province in China (Grant No. 2017JM6013), the Shaanxi Key Laboratory of Complex System Control and Intelligent Information Processing (Contract No. SKL2017CP07), the Xi'an University of Technology, and the National Institutes of Health (NIH) grants (J. Stephen and T. Zhang-Grant Nos.
+P20AA017068, NCRR P20RR021938, NIGMS P20GM103472, and 1P50AA022534).